 - I wonder why the little birds are chasing that crow…

-4. Children investigate one question at a time by exploring on the spot or by finding and reading library books on the subject.
+Children investigate one question at a time by exploring on the spot.
+Some questions lead to looking for, and reading books on the subject.

-After an exploratory trip outside, bring a slow-moving animal such as a slug, a snail or caterpillars inside for an hour or two for the children to study.
+After an exploratory trip outside, bring a slow-moving animal such as a slug, a snail or caterpillars inside for a short visit.

 While outside, have kids notice…